Philip Yeo: Career

 From January 2009 to January 2010, Yeo was a member of World Health Organization Expert Working Group on R&D Financing.

 Mr. Yeo was a member of the United Nations Committee of Experts in Public Administration (CEPA), established by the Economic and Social Council (ECOSOC) from 2010 to 2013 for the promotion and development of public administration and governance among Member States, in connection with the United Nations Development Agenda.
-He was a member of World Health Organization Expert Working Group on R&D Financing from January 2009 to January 2010.
-He is also Chairman of Economic Development Innovations Singapore Pte Ltd (EDIS) which is focused on developing and managing integrated cities and providing industrial development advice to overseas governments and government-related entities.

-In the private sector Yeo has chaired numerous company boards, including: Singapore Technologies Holdings, Sembawang Corporation, and CapitaLand.
-Yeo was board member (from 1980) and chairman of the executive committee of Singapore Technologies Holdings from 1987 to 1993.
+In the private sector Yeo has chaired numerous company boards, including: Singapore Technologies Holdings, Sembawang Corporation, and CapitaLand.Yeo was board member (from 1980) and chairman of the executive committee of Singapore Technologies Holdings from 1987 to 1993.

 He also served as Chairman of Sembawang Corporation (1994–1998) and the successor Sembcorp Industries (1998–1999), Pidemco Land (1999–2000) and CapitaLand (2000–2003) formed from Pidemco after a merger in 2000.

 Yeo is currently the Chairman of a-iTrust (Ascendas India Trust – Asia's first listed India property trust) and Accuron Technologies.
-In addition, he is a non-executive director on the board of directors of City Developments Limited, and was appointed as one of the first non-Japanese outside directors of Hitachi alongside George Buckley, the former chief executive officer of 3M.
+In 2012, he was appointed as one of the first non-Japanese outside directors of Hitachi.

 In 2013, Yeo joined the board of directors of the Baiterek National Managing Holding of Kazakhstan, which is a trust management company which manages key Kazakh financial institutions like the Development Bank of Kazakhstan.
 In December 2013, Yeo joined the Board of Kerry Logistics in Hong Kong.
-In April 2020, Yeo joined the Board of Sunway Berhad.

 Yeo also serves as chairman on the board of social enterprise Project Fisher-men, which funds Singaporean social news website Mothership.